 Other: The course takes approximately one hour to view the videos, but it does not need to be done at once.
 You may save your progress and pick up where you left off at a later time.

 You are required to enter your SSD certificate number as part of your background screening application in order to proceed through the application.
 When the 2018-19 background screening application is available, you will also be required to upload your “SafeSport Trained” master certificate.

 Timeframe: Every other registration year.
 For competitive staff, that means the background screening application must be completed each time you register with US Club Soccer.
 The background screening application must be submitted within the three months prior to one’s registration request.

 Cost and payment: $18 per application, which is payable 1) by the person completing the application via a credit card or bank draft transaction (default), or 2) clubs/leagues may cover the cost for some or all of their staff members by purchasing one-time use, prepaid codes.

 Purchasing prepaid codes (for registrars or club officials): Submit the US Club Soccer Background Screening Prepaid Code Request Form.
 From that page, you may purchase your desired quantity of one-time use, prepaid codes and then distribute these unique codes to some or all of your coaches/staff members for use during the background screening application payment process at zero cost to them.
 All applicants will have the opportunity to enter a prepaid code during the background screening application process.

-Links: US Club Soccer’s registration platform (formerly known as KYCK Play) (for competitive staff) / Rec Registration Form #R003-R (for rec staff)
+Links: US Club Soccer’s registration platform, powered by SportsEngine (formerly known as KYCK Play) (for competitive staff) / Rec Registration Form #R003-R (for rec staff)

 Timeframe: Competitive staff: In accordance with the Competitive Staff Registration-Passcard Validity Dates [.pdf].
 Rec staff: Each registration year.